-'It's A Battle For All Of Us:' Anquan Boldin Retires To Focus On Activism

-'It's A Battle For All Of Us:' Anquan Boldin Retires To Focus On Activism
+'It's A Battle For All Of Us': Anquan Boldin Retires To Focus On Activism

 After 14 years in the NFL, Anquan Boldin is ending one career to begin another.
 The 36-year-old Super Bowl champion and potential Hall of Famer is leaving football to focus on social activism and charity work full time.